-- IV.E.2.a.
-Humanities 110 Required of all first-year students and of all transfer students.
-Sophomore or junior transfers may substitute either Humanities 220 or two units from Humanities 211, 212, 231 and 232, and one additional unit from Group I or Group II for the Humanities 110 requirement. - IV.E.2.b.
-Group I 3 units from one of the following subjects, of which 2 must come from the same subject: Art; Comparative Race and Ethnicity Studies; Dance; Humanities; language courses (Chinese, French, German, Greek, Latin, Russian, Spanish); literature courses and creative writing (ancient Mediterranean studies, English, Comparative Literature, Creative Writing, Chinese, French, German, Russian, Spanish, or Literature); Music; Philosophy; Theatre.
-If two units are being taken in language classes, the two units must be in the same language. - IV.E.2.c.
-Group II- 3 units from one of the following subjects, of which 2 must come from the same subject: ancient Mediterranean studies (only archaeology and ancient history classes), Anthropology, Comparative Race and Ethnicity Studies, Economics, International and Comparative Policy Studies, History, Humanities, Linguistics, Political Science, Religion, Sociology. - IV.E.2.d.
-Group III 3 units from the following subjects, of which 2 must come from the same subject: Biology, Chemistry, Computer Science, Mathematics, Physics, Psychology.
-A substantial portion of at least one unit used to satisfy the Group III requirement must be devoted to primary data collection and the analysis of that data. - Note 1: No course can count towards more than one of the above categories. - Note 2: Subject is defined as the subject designator for the course.
-Exceptions include: - (1) HUM 411, which does not count toward group requirements, (2) all literature courses, which are considered one subject, and (3) all language courses, which are also considered one subject. - Note 3: No more than two units from any subject can be used towards the distribution requirements.
+IV.E.2.a.
+Humanities 110 - Required of all first-year students and of all transfer students.
+Sophomore or junior transfers may substitute either Humanities 220 or two units from Humanities 211, 212, 231 and 232, and one additional unit from Group I or Group II for the Humanities 110 requirement.

+IV.E.2.b.
+Group I - 3 units from one of the following subjects, of which 2 must come from the same subject: Art; Comparative Race and Ethnicity Studies; Dance; Humanities; language courses (Chinese, French, German, Greek, Latin, Russian, Spanish); literature courses and creative writing (ancient Mediterranean studies, English, Comparative Literature, Creative Writing, Chinese, French, German, Russian, Spanish, or Literature); Music; Philosophy; Theatre.
+If two units are being taken in language classes, the two units must be in the same language.

+IV.E.2.c.
+Group II- 3 units from one of the following subjects, of which 2 must come from the same subject: ancient Mediterranean studies (only archaeology and ancient history classes), Anthropology, Comparative Race and Ethnicity Studies, Economics, International and Comparative Policy Studies, History, Humanities, Linguistics, Political Science, Religion, Sociology.

+IV.E.2.d.
+Group III - 3 units from the following subjects, of which 2 must come from the same subject: Biology, Chemistry, Computer Science, Mathematics, Physics, Psychology.
+A substantial portion of at least one unit used to satisfy the Group III requirement must be devoted to primary data collection and the analysis of that data.

+Note 1: No course can count towards more than one of the above categories.

+Note 2: Subject is defined as the subject designator for the course.
+Exceptions include: (1) HUM 411, which does not count toward group requirements, (2) all literature courses, which are considered one subject, and (3) all language courses, which are also considered one subject.

+Note 3: No more than two units from any subject can be used towards the distribution requirements.
 The one exception is Humanities, where the cap of two units excludes Humanities 110 or, in the case of transfer students, other Humanities courses being used to satisfy the Humanities 110 requirement.
-A given group cannot be satisfied by a combination of three courses that, due to one or more cross-listed courses, could be listed under the same subject. - Note 4: No distribution requirement can be taken as credit/no credit. - Note 5: No distribution requirement can be satisfied by waiver or by examination (e.g., AP, IB, or other examination). - Note 6: No thesis course or independent study course can be used to satisfy a distribution requirement. - Note 7: A course that is cross-listed between a department and a program will count for the group for which the departmental course counts.
+A given group cannot be satisfied by a combination of three courses that, due to one or more cross-listed courses, could be listed under the same subject.

+Note 4: No distribution requirement can be taken as credit/no credit.

+Note 5: No distribution requirement can be satisfied by waiver or by examination (e.g., AP, IB, or other examination).

+Note 6: No thesis course or independent study course can be used to satisfy a distribution requirement.

+Note 7: A course that is cross-listed between a department and a program will count for the group for which the departmental course counts.

 IV.E.3.
-Physical Education and Community Engagement Requirement
+Physical Education, Community Engagement, and Experiential Learning Requirement

-- IV.E.3.a.
-Every student is required to earn credit for 3 semesters of basic physical education and community engagement. - IV.E.3.b.
-A student shall meet the physical education and community engagement requirement by earning credit for physical education in 6 different calendar quarters.
+IV.E.3.a.
+Every student is required to earn credit for 6 quarters of physical education, community engagement, and/or experiential learning.

-Credit can be earned (1) by participation in a physical education class; or (2) by playing on a school team approved by the department.
-Students can earn up to two credits of physical education and community engagement in non-directed classes; all students must earn four quarters of directed physical education credits.
+IV.E.3.b.
+A student shall meet the physical education, community engagement, and experiential learning requirement by earning credit in 6 different calendar quarters.
+Physical education credit can be earned (1) by participation in a physical education class; or (2) by playing on a school team approved by the department.
+Students can earn up to two credits of physical education, community engagement, or experiential learning in non-directed classes; all students must earn four quarters of directed physical education credits.